NSW Truck Licence

 Steps to obtain your NSW truck licence

-You need to go into a Roads and Maritime Services Customer Service Centre (RMS) and
+For the mean while you need to go into a Roads and Maritime Services Customer Service Centre (RMS) and

 - Pass the driver knowledge test (DKT) for the Heavy Vehicle Licence Class you will be obtaining.